Known fraud attempts

 The BKA/GEMA computer virus demands payment of a "fine" via paysafecard.

 The BKA/GEMA computer virus demands, apparently in the name of BMA/GEMA, that affected users pay a "fine" and threatens to erase the hard disk.
-If your computer is affected, a pop-up window opens in which a ransom or penalty payment is demanded – payment here is, among other things, to be in the form of paysafecard prepaid codes.
+If your computer is affected, a pop-up window opens in which a ransom or penalty payment is demanded – payment here is, among other things, to be in the form of paysafecard PINs.
 Note: paysafecard is not used as a payment form by BKA, lawyers, GEMA or courts as a payment method.
 So never comply with such demands and on no account pay a "fine" of this kind!
 You can find more information about the BKA/GEMA virus and news about malicious software and cybercrime at:

 "Windows Update" Trojans demand the installation of a paid Windows licence.

 If your computer is a victim of this malware, a "Windows Update" window opens, in which the loss of your data is threatened.
 You are instructed to buy a paid-for Windows licence.
 This is supposedly to protect you from the loss of your data.
-The payment for the update is to be made with a paysafecard prepaid code.
+The payment for the update is to be made with a paysafecard PIN.
 Never comply with this demand and on no account pay, since this is a fraud attempt!

 You can find more information on the subject of Trojans in particular at: